Latent-Augmented Discrete Diffusion Models: Related works

-\paragraph{Token-wise continuous augmentation.} Contemporaneous work, Continuously Augmented Discrete Diffusion (CADD) \citep{zheng2025continuouslyaugmenteddiscretediffusion}, attaches a continuous diffusion to each token position so that masked tokens carry soft hints instead of a hard $\mask$ token.
-Moreover, they do not use a separate network for the latent denoiser, which they obtain directly from the data denoiser $\xpred$ and the encoder $\enc$, simplifying training (data reconstruction loss only) but inducing quality/entropy tradeoffs at inference.
-Our LDDMs target a complementary regime: instead of per-token embeddings, we use compact sentence-level latents to encode global joint structure, which is beneficial when many tokens must be unveiled simultaneously.
+Contemporaneously, Continuously Augmented Discrete Diffusion (CADD) \citep{zheng2025continuouslyaugmenteddiscretediffusion}, attaches a continuous latent to each token position so that masked tokens carry soft hints instead of a hard $\mask$ token.
+Their design ties the continuous pathway closely to token reconstruction: they do not use a separate network for the latent denoiser, which they approximate coarsely from the data denoiser $\xpred$ and the encoder $\enc_{\varphi}$, simplifying training (data reconstruction loss only), but inducing important quality/entropy tradeoffs at inference.
+This also constrains how independently one can tune the latent channel versus the discrete channel at inference.
+Our focus is complementary: using a compact latent channel to encode global structure can be advantageous when many tokens are unveiled simultaneously or when long-range constraints dominate.

+\paragraph{Using pre-trained encoders and joint feature modeling.} In the image domain, Representation Autoencoders (RAE) \citep{zheng2025diffusiontransformersrepresentationautoencoders} advocate separating representation learning from generative modeling by using a fixed pretrained representation encoder, training a diffusion model on the resulting latent distribution, and training a decoder to perform inversion to the data domain.
+This perspective motivates considering powerful pretrained encoders for complex data distribution rather than learning one from scratch and specifically targeted at generative modeling.

+\citet{kouzelis2026boostinggenerativeimagemodeling} boost generation by jointly synthesizing images and continuous features under coupled diffusion dynamics.
+While the modality and architectural choices differ, this line of work reinforces the broader theme that explicitly modeling a continuous side channel jointly with the discrete (or pixel-space) generation process can improve sample quality.